Allan L. Rellon

-Allan Lopez Rellon (born May 5, 1969) is a Filipino politician who is currently serving as the vice mayor of Tagum since 2022.
+Allan Lopez Rellon (born May 5, 1969) is a Filipino politician who served as the vice mayor of Tagum in 2022 to 2025.
 He previously served as the mayor of Tagum from 2013 to 2022.
 And previously served as vice mayor of Tagum from 2004 to 2013.
 He was also the Secretary-General of the Vice Mayor's League of the Philippines.
 Rellon was named the Best Reserve Officer of the Philippine Army Reserve Command in 2009 and is currently on the board of directors of the University of Mindanao Tagum College.

 Scouting life

 During his younger years, Rellon was an active boy scout and was awarded the rank of Eagle Scout (Boy Scouts of the Philippines), the highest rank awarded to a Senior Scout in the Boy Scouts of the Philippines (BSP) and a member of the Eagle Scout Association of the Philippines.
 Currently, he is the 1st Vice-Council Chairman of the BSP Tagum City Associate Council and the Regional Scout Commissioner of the BSP Eastern Mindanao Region.
 He is a Wood Badge graduate and currently a 4 beads holder and Leader Trainer.
 He is also a member of the Association of Top Achiever Scouts of Asia Pacific Region (Asia-Pacific Scout Region), now known as ATAS World, which is a member (BP Fellow) of the World Scout Foundation.